202212-GIZ-YE-FEW/recoded_student-store_codeForce-cap/README.md

 ## Credits and Acknowledgements

-Thank you to Re:Coded for this opportunity, thank you to my mentors and instructors for their guidance and feedback, thank you to my teammates for their collaboration and support, etc.
+> Thank you to Re:Coded for giving our team the opportunity to participate in this program and for providing us with the resources and support needed to grow as developers.
+We are grateful for the guidance and feedback provided by our mentors and instructors throughout the program, which helped us to improve our skills and gain valuable insights into the industry.

+> We would also like to thank our teammates for their collaboration and support, which made the learning process more enjoyable and productive.
+Working together as a team has taught us the importance of teamwork and communication in achieving shared goals.

+> Overall, we are grateful for this experience and look forward to applying the skills and knowledge we have gained to future projects.
+Thank you again to Re:Coded, our mentors and instructors, and our teammates for making this journey a memorable and enriching one.